cjdbarlow/Part-One/determinants_of_cardiac_output.md

 * These definitions are those which have appeared in old examiner reports, or given to me by cardiac anaesthetists

 ##Preload

-* **Preload** is defined as the **myocardial sarcomere length just prior to contraction**
+**Preload** is defined as the **myocardial sarcomere length just prior to contraction**.
-* This is not measurable without removing the heart and cutting it into tiny pieces, so clinically it is usually **approximated by EDV** or, less appropriately, by EDP
+* As his is not measurable without removing the heart and cutting it into tiny pieces, so clinically it is usually **approximated by EDV** or, less appropriately, by EDP
   * EDV is typically calculated on echocardiography
   * EDP is typically measured using a CVC or PAC
     * CVP ≈ RVEDP